The SaaS Bill Nobody Decided On

 Where do the savings go?

-Most operators redirect them into the AI layer itself.
-The stack gets smarter, not just cheaper.
+Most operators redirect them into the governed context layer itself.
+The stack gets more coherent, not just cheaper — and the layer compounds as it captures more of how the business actually runs.